Charles Tyson: Teaching career

 Tyson joined the staff at Alleyn's School in 1911, where he taught French and was in charge of football.

 At the start of the First World War, Tyson established a Cadet Corp. at the school, before enlisting in the Royal Army Medical Corps, reaching the rank of Captain and becoming quartermaster with 105th Field Ambulance Corp.
 He was mentioned in dispatches and awarded the Belgian Croix de guerre in December 1918.
 The citation reads:Il est particulièrement distingué par son courage et son devouement au cours de l'offensive des Flanders.(He is particularly distinguished for his courage and dedication during the Flanders offensive.)

 In 1921, Alleyn's School honoured Tyson by naming Tyson's House after him.
 At the school,he taught (French) with great patience and precision.
 He was a big man but very gentle in his ways.
 He always had a smile and time to talk, even to the smallest boy in his House.
 He hardly ever punished anybody.
 No one thought of taking a liberty with him, he was too much of a gentleman.

 During the Second World War, he established the South London Emergency Secondary School which was based within the Alleyn's school buildings, going on to become the school's headteacher.
 After the war, he continued as housemaster until his retirement in 1947.

 Death

-Tyson died at Harestone Nursing Home, Caterham, Surrey on 31 October 1964, a few months before his 80th birthday.
+Tyson died at Harestone Nursing Home, Caterham, Surrey, on 31 October 1964, at age 79.